openhab/org.openhab.binding.zwave/doc/qubino/zmnhzd_0_0.md

 ### Parameter 15: Random ID enable

 enables/disables random ID
-If Random ID is disabled, the Weather Station USB Key can receive data from multiple 433 MHz Sensors on the same Channel.
+<p&gtIf Random ID is disabled, the Weather Station USB Key can receive data from multiple 433 MHz Sensors on the same Channel.
 If the Random ID is enabled, the USB Key can receive data from only one sensor on the same channel.
 If the USB Key does not receive a data from a sensor on a specific channel for more than 2.5 hours, it clears the Random ID of the device and waits for a new ID.
 If you replace the batteries in the modules, the Random ID will change.
-If you want that the USB Key accept a module immediately, set the Parameter No. 15 to “0” and in the next step again to “1”.
+If you want that the USB Key accept a module immediately, set the Parameter No. 15 to “0” and in the next step again to “1”.</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.